-During Stage One, a new development project, would be put through the Preliminary Needs Assessment.
-This Stage includes three Steps:
+During stage one, a new development project, would be put through the Preliminary Needs Assessment.
+This stage includes three steps:

-- Step 1: Facility Alignment with Service Level Criteria.
+- Step 1: Facility Alignment with Service Level Criteria

-- · Step 2: High Level Concept Review.
+- Step 2: Concept Plan (high level)

-- Step 3: Partnership Consideration.
+- Step 3: Partnership consideration

-Through the Recreation Master Plan, the New Facility Predictive Model, the Partnership Handbook, Council Policy and historical practices from established agreements, parameters have been identified within each step that Administration uses to indicate alignment between the potential new development and corporate vision.
+Through the Recreation Master Plan, the New Facility Predictive Model, the Partnership Handbook, Alberta Societies Act and historical practices from established agreements, parameters have been identified within each step that Administration uses to indicate alignment between the potential new development and corporate vision.

-The following sections speak to the specific parameters that existing within each Step and cites where these parameters were identified from.
-The parameters have been identified to provide consistency in the City's provision of land and facilities to recreation facilities and specifically around partnership consideration with community associations, and because, as discussed in the Recreation Master Plan, a transparent protocol for equitably dealing with potential groups outlining the expectations around public investment is key.
+The following sections speak to the specific parameters that existing within each step and cites where these parameters were created from.
+The parameters have been identified to provide consistency in the City's provision of land and facilities to recreation community associations, and, as discussed in the Recreation Master Plan, a transparent protocol for equitably dealing with potential groups outlining the expectations around public investment is key.